 Each ten-week module is $300.00 CAD.

-Regardless of your station or circumstances, this module would be an eye-opener as you find out just how far away education is from what the evidence tells us about how people actually learn – and I don’t tell you anything (because of how the Socelor method of learning works) you find out for yourself.
+Regardless of your station or circumstances, this module would be an eye-opener as you discover how far away education is from what the evidence tells us about how people actually learn.
+We don’t impose a view on you.
+The Socelor method of learning means you will find the answers yourself.

 Global Climate Change